 R&DE Stanford Dining will offers a Glatt kosher lunch and dinner program at Florence Moore in partnership with students, the Office for Religious Life, Hillel and Residential Education.
 To learn more about Kosher Dining, please visit the Kosher Dining webpage or contact email@example.com.

 R&DE Stanford Dining offers a variety of food options to accommodate the dietary needs of Stanford’s Muslim community.
-All chicken served in the dining halls is certified halal and halal beef is also available on a rotating basis.
+All chicken and beef served in the dining halls is certified halal unless specified.
 We do not cook with alcohol in any of our recipes and we are conscious to avoid cross-contact of pork products during food production.
-During Ramadan we will provide Suhoor to-go boxes and Iftar meals in the dining halls to keep students well-nourished while fasting.
+During Ramadan we provide Suhoor to-go boxes and Iftar meals in the dining halls to keep students well-nourished while fasting.
 Students in any on-campus residence will have access to halal dining options from R&DE Stanford Dining.
-To learn more about halal dining, please contact firstname.lastname@example.org.
+Click on the links to learn more about the halal certifications for our Australian Halal Beef and Halal Chicken.
+Please contact firstname.lastname@example.org for any additional questions.

 Other Religious Dietary Requirements

-Students with other religious dietary needs should consult with the Office for Religious Life about how their needs can be accommodated at Stanford prior to arriving on campus.
+Students with other religious dietary needs should consult with the Office for Religious & Spiritual Life about how their needs can be accommodated at Stanford prior to arriving on campus.
 Some religious dietary requirements, such as maintaining a vegetarian or vegan diet, can be accommodated in the dining halls.
-However, students with highly specific or complex restrictions may find it difficult to navigate these needs in the current COVID dining environment.
-Students who believe their religious dietary needs cannot be accommodated in the dining halls must request a different housing assignment with access to a kitchen to prepare their own foods, by contacting the Office for Religious Life prior to coming to campus.
+Students who believe their religious dietary needs cannot be accommodated in the dining halls should work with the ORSL to request a different housing assignment with access to a kitchen to prepare their own foods prior to coming to campus.

 Food Choice Architecture